Pat McGowan: Early life and amateur career

 One highlight of McGowan's career came in the 1984 Sacramento Classic in the Tournament Players Series during which he defeated Steve Hart in a playoff.
 Other highlights include a 2nd-place finish in the 1978 Canadian Open to Bruce Lietzke.
 During the Quad Cities Open in 1982, he was tied for the lead after three rounds with Calvin Peete and Jeff Mitchell.
 A final round 67 left him tied for second behind Payne Stewart who finished with a 63.
 McGowan also finished second to Calvin Peete in the 1986 USF&G Classic, while his best finish in a major was 4th in the 1983 PGA Championship at Riviera Country Club.

+During more recent years, his game and career have been influenced by Peggy Kirk Bell, his mother-in-law and one of golf’s leading instructors, and David Orr, Head Teaching Professional at Pine Needles.

+Personal life

+McGowan met his wife, Bonnie, daughter of Peggy Kirk and late "Bullet" Bell, at Fall 1977 PGA Tour Qualifying School at Pinehurst in North Carolina.

+Awards and honors

+In 1978, McGowan was named Golf Digest / Rolex Rookie-of-the-Year.